-Note: If you cannot deploy applications, because a provisioning profile is missing, check that provisioning profiles are listed in Xcode by selecting Xcode > Preferences > Accounts > View Details.
+Note: If you cannot deploy applications, because a provisioning profile is missing, check that provisioning profiles are listed in Xcode by selecting Xcode > Preferences > Accounts.
 For more information about how to acquire and install a provisioning profile, see Apple documentation.

 Viewing Device Connection Status

-When you connect an iOS device to a Mac computer with USB, Qt Creator automatically detects the device if you have configured it by using Xcode.
+When you connect an iOS device to your local machine with USB, Qt Creator automatically detects the device if you have configured it by using Xcode.
 To view information about the connected device, select Preferences > Devices.